pavitranew/session-4/readme.md

 Complete the Express application so that each navigation item works (i.e. displays relevant content in the browser)

-## CRUD (continued)
+## Set up and Db Connection

+Review the package.json.
+Note the use of a proxy for browser sync and separate mac and pc scripts.

-* cd into the `working` directory and npm install all dependencies.
+* cd into the `working` directory
+* npm install all dependencies
-* review the connection settings.
+* review the connection settings in app.js
-* log into mLab.com and find your database and database user.
+* log into / create an account on mLab.com
+* find / create your database and database user

-Add a variable with the db username and password in the connection URL
+Note the instructions for connecting with the db username and password in the connection URL

+`mongodb://<dbuser>:<dbpassword>@ds139969.mlab.com:39969/bcl`

+e.g.:

 `const mongoUrl = 'mongodb://dannyboynyc:dd2345@ds139969.mlab.com:39969/bcl'`

-(Replace it with your own.)
+(You will replace it with your own later in class.)

 ```
 MongoClient.connect(mongoUrl, (err, database) => {...}
 ```

-Run `nodemon app.js`
+Run `npm run <boom-mac or pc>` or simply `nodemon app.js`

-#### Showing entries to users
+### Showing entries to users

 To show the entries stored in MongoLab: